 … In fact I have four of them, the most beloved of which I rode across the United States last summer from Seattle to Washington D.C.

-The main take-away from the experience is that nothing, and I repeat, nothing, will be harder to endure than the 650 mile stretch through the Plains and Ozark Mountains of Kansas and Missouri.
+The main take-away from the experience is that nothing will be harder to endure than the 650 mile stretch through the Plains and Ozark Mountains of Kansas and Missouri.
 It broke me.
 I cried.
 I even quit… For a time, anyway.

 I was by myself on this journey and quickly realized, in my puddle of self-pity, that throwing my bike in a ditch and walking away wasn’t really a great way to deal with the reality of being miles and miles from anything or anybody.
 To paraphrase Sir Winston, I was going through Hell and I had to keep going.

-I should also mention that I am a left-handed creative who likes product creation, branding, interface design, type, film, felt-tip markers, and making stuff that's cool and makes sense to use.
+I should also mention that I am a left-handed creative who works at Uber in San Francisco and likes branding, product design, interface design, typography, film, felt-tip markers, DIY woodworking projects, and making stuff that's cool and makes sense to use.

 For more work and education info, I invite you to check out my LinkedIn profile below (icon in the footer).